-A gum infection (periodontitis) left untreated can lead to all sorts of problems such as adult tooth loss, soft tissue damage, and a weakening of your jaw bone.
+An untreated gum infection (periodontitis) can lead to problems such as adult tooth loss, soft tissue damage, and a weakening of your jaw bone.
 It may be treated with antibiotics like amoxicillin.

 Erythromycin, tetracycline, or metronidazole are other options if the patient is allergic to penicillin.